marthaprange/content-style-guide-1/17-tldr.html.md

 layout: article
 ---

-The MailChimp Content Style Guide goes into depth on many subjects.
+The LookBookHQ Content Style Guide goes into depth on many subjects.
 It may be more information than you need.
 Here are the most important things to know.

 ## Principles